 Let’s start with this science experiment that demonstrates the greenhouse effect.

 Check out our video of this climate change experiment exploring greenhouse gases and the greenhouse effect.
+If you can’t see the video, it is likely blocked by an adblocker.
+You can also view it on the STEAM Powered Family YouTube Channel.

 What is the Greenhouse Effect?